Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 - federal and state grants

-- rehab centers that offer free, government-funded services
+- treatment centers that offer free, government-funded services

 - loans